RyanNgCT/CS2105/Week 11/Lecture 9 - Link Layer Part II.md

 - MAC address $\implies$ only need unique one hop (i.e. Virtual Machine to host comms)

 ## Interconnecting Switches
-- switches must be connected in a hierarchy in a spanning tree
+- switches **must** be connected in a **hierarchy** in a spanning tree
+	- should ensure that the topology takes the form of a spanning tree
+	- should not have loops in it (due the the lack of the TTL field in ethernet frames) $\implies$ packet could get stuck in the network
+		- switches are overloaded
-- switch buffers has overflown (both the one accepting ingress and giving out egress packets)
+		- switch buffers has overflown (both the one accepting ingress and giving out egress packets are overflown) $\implies$ occupied by packets that **do not need servicing anymore**

-- everything is a single hop away
+		- buffer size keeps getting reduce in each iteration (and eventually will run out due to the **finite size** of the buffer)

+- there are no hops in a LAN, everything is a **single hop away** (we are only concerned with this model and let the above layers handle multi-hop)

 ---
 ### MAC Address